Joy Adamson: Biography

 In the concluding part of Forever Free the Adamsons lost track of the cubs in their new home.
 After describing a fruitless search, Joy Adamson contemplated a pair of lions: My heart was with them wherever they were.
 But it was also with these two lions here in front of us; and as I watched this beautiful pair, I realized how all the characteristics of our cubs were inherent in them.
 Indeed, in every lion I saw during our searches I recognized the intrinsic nature of Elsa, Jespah, Gopa and Little Elsa, the spirit of all the magnificent lions in Africa.

-During Elsa's lifetime, Joy and George Adamson needed each other to educate her, but after she died and her cubs were taken in by the park, their interests went in separate directions, as did their lives.
+During Elsa's lifetime, the Adamsons needed each other to educate her, but after she died and her cubs were taken in by the park, their interests went in separate directions, as did their lives.
 While neither wanted a divorce nor a legal separation, their conflicting interests (George wanted to continue to work with lions and she with cheetahs) made it necessary for them to live apart (though they sometimes discussed living together again, they never did).
 They spent each Christmas together and they remained on good terms.

 Using her own notes and George's journals, Joy wrote Born Free to tell the lion's tale.
 She submitted it to a number of publishers before it was bought by Harvill Press, part of HarperCollins.
 Published in 1960, it became a bestseller, spending 13 weeks at the top of The New York Times Best Seller list and nearly a year on the chart overall.
 The success of the book was due to both the story of Elsa and the dozens of photographs of her.
 Readers had pictures of many of the events of Elsa's life leading up to her release.
 Subsequent books were also heavily illustrated.
 Born Free received largely favorable reviews from critics.
 Adamson worked closely with publishers to promote the book, which contributed to the Adamsons' new-found international celebrity.

 She spent the rest of her life raising money for wildlife, thanks to the popularity of Born Free.
 The book was followed by Living Free, which is about Elsa as a mother to her cubs, and Forever Free, which tells of the release of the cubs Jespah, Gopa and Little Elsa.
 Adamson shared book proceeds with various conservation projects.

 While television specials kept the Adamsons' cause in the spotlight, Adamson spent her last 10 years travelling the world, giving speeches about the perils faced by wildlife in Africa.